Hazards Analysis, Code Compliance & Procedure Development

 chemical reactions 1 xuxcn 1270812589451

 A comprehensive hazard evaluation should be conducted using appropriate estimation and experimental techniques to identify potential reaction hazards in materials, as well as the desired and adverse reactions.
 We use estimation techniques, differential scanning calorimetry (DSC), Advanced Reactive System Screening Tool (ARSST), and reaction calorimetry (RC), as needed.
-Identify any adverse or thermal runaway reactions and characterize them using adiabatic calorimetry, such as ARC (accelerating rate calorimetry), or ARSST.
-If required, the emergency vent size for a specific reactor can be determined using Design Institute for Emergency Relief Systems (DIERS, an AIChE industry alliance) methodology with data generated using an adiabatic Vent Sizing Package 2 (VSP2; a specialized adiabatic calorimeter that uses temperature, pressure, and rate data to allow for sizing emergency vents) or the ARSST.
+Identify any adverse or thermal runaway reactions and characterize them using adiabatic calorimetry, such as ARC (accelerating rate calorimetry), or ARSST or VSP2.
+If required, the emergency vent size for a specific reactor can be determined using Design Institute for Emergency Relief Systems (DIERS, an AIChE industry alliance) methodology with data generated using a low thermal inertia adiabatic calorimeter like the Vent Sizing Package 2 (VSP2; a specialized adiabatic calorimeter) or the Advanced Reactive System Screening Tool (ARSST; a screening adiabatic calorimeter) that generates directly scalable temperature, pressure, and rate data to utilize for sizing emergency vents.

 Training: